Spice and Wolf: Characters

-Cloaked and shrouded in mysteries, Eve is a merchant from the port town of Lenos.
-Due to events in the past, this trader is wary of just about everyone and goes about her trade dressed as a man.
-Although hard to approach, Eve is talkative under the right circumstances and has a keen eye for people and business alike.
-She is in fact a fallen noble that was once sold as a bride to another merchant after her family's fall.
-She slowly laundered money from him and when he died, she started her own business.
-She organized a secret smuggling operation with the church then left it after she felt that they don't need her cooperation anymore then made a contract with Lawrence.
+A mysterious merchant from the port town of Lenos.
+She is a fallen noble who was once sold as a bride to another merchant after her family's fall.
+When he died, she started her own business.
+She is naturally wary and goes about her trade dressed as a man.
 Her real name is Fleur von Eiterzental Mariel Bolan.

 Media

 Light novels

 Spice and Wolf began as a light novel series written by Isuna Hasekura, with illustrations by Jū Ayakura.
-Originally, Hasekura entered the first novel in the series into ASCII Media Works' twelfth Dengeki Novel Prize in 2005 and the novel won the Silver Prize.
+Hasekura entered the debut volume into ASCII Media Works' twelfth Dengeki Novel Prize in 2005 and won the Silver Prize.
 ASCII Media Works published 17 novels between February 10, 2006, and July 10, 2011, under their Dengeki Bunko imprint.
 The tagline for the novels is "Merchant meats spicy wolf.", an example of Engrish.
 The author of the novels has commented that what "meats" in the tagline really means is kept a secret, alluding to a possible intentional misspelling of "meets".

 In celebration of the series' 10th anniversary, Hasekura began writing a sequel in the 49th volume of Dengeki Bunko Magazine, released on April 9, 2016.
-In 2016, publication of new books in the series resumed with the release of the eighteenth volume, along with the start of a spin-off series titled Wolf and Parchment: New Theory Spice & Wolf, (Note: In Japanese: (新説 狼と香辛料 狼と羊皮紙, Shinsetsu Ōkami to Kōshinryō Ōkami to Yōhishi)) focusing on the characters Cole and Myuri, Lawrence and Holo's daughter.
+In 2016, publication of new books in the main series resumed with the release of the eighteenth volume, along with the start of a spin-off series titled Wolf and Parchment: New Theory Spice & Wolf, (Note: In Japanese: (新説 狼と香辛料 狼と羊皮紙, Shinsetsu Ōkami to Kōshinryō Ōkami to Yōhishi)) focusing on Myuri, Lawrence and Holo's daughter, and Cole.

 In September 2008, the novels were licensed by Yen Press for distribution in English.
 The first volume was released in December 2009, and a new volume was released every four months.
 While Yen Press redesigned the cover of the first novel, a dust jacket retaining the original cover art was released to select online retailers, and Yen Press also bundled the same jacket in the December 2009 issue of their manga anthology magazine Yen Plus.
 Despite the different cover art, the illustrations within the novels remain unchanged.
 Yen Press later announced that future volumes of the series and reprints of the first volume would retain the original artwork while dust jackets would carry the new covers, citing that the redesigned covers were requested by retailers in order to appeal to a wider audience.
 Yen Press has also licensed the Wolf and Parchment series, with the first volume released in November 2017.